4 Channel Amplifiers For Cars

 4. MTX Audio Thunder 75.4

-Manufactured by yet another American based company, the MTX Audio Thunder comes roaring in with a whooping 75 watts for each of the 4 speakers connected and 100 watts when 2 channels are bridged to a subwoofer and the other 2 to the car speakers.
+Manufactured by yet another American-based company, the MTX Audio Thunder comes roaring in with a whopping 75 watts for each of the four speakers connected and 100 watts when two channels are bridged to a subwoofer and the other 2 to the car speakers.

-Similar to the Rockford, this amp features in the A/B category of 4-channel speakers.
-This presents a problem with heating which greatly limits the options for its placement.
+Like Rockford, this amp features in the A/B category of 4-channel speakers.
+This presents a problem with heating, which greatly limits the options for its placement.
 Another similarity they share is in the high monetary value placed on it.

 Key Features